WHAT IS MOST MIRA?

 Most Mira (Bridge of Peace) was set up in 2008 to build a better, more peaceful future for the young people of Prijedor and the surrounding areas of Republika Srpska, Bosnia and Herzegovina.

-In these 3 years Most Mira put on arts festivals for up to 500 children from all ethnic backgrounds from 4 segregated schools through the efforts of up to 120 volunteers which provided a safe and enjoyable way of bringing together young people.
-The festivals offered the young people a chance to engage with each other, form new friendships, develop sympathy and understanding and become leaders in their communities.
-The arts activities – music, drama, art, circus skills, dance & photography - helped them to learn new skills.
+In these 3 years Most Mira ran arts festivals for up to 500 children from all ethnic backgrounds from 4 segregated schools through the efforts of up to 120 volunteers, provided a safe and enjoyable way of bringing together young people.

 For the next 4 years, Most Mira worked intensively with school children on drama projects lasting 6 to 9 months culminating in performances not only in the theatre in Prijedor but for the first time in each other’s schools.